Proof of funds for individuals

 - Dividend tax return, or;

-- Resolutions of the general meeting of shareholders (declaration of dividends) and private bank statements of the incoming transfers on which the customer's name, the company's name, date, and amounts must be clearly visible, or;
+- Resolutions of the general meeting of shareholders (declaration of dividends) and private bank statements of the incoming transfers on which the customer's name, the company's name, the date, and all amounts are clearly visible, or;

-- Private bank statements of the incoming transfers on which of the customer's name, that of the company, date, and amounts must be clearly visible;
+- Private bank statements for the incoming transfers on which of the customer's name, that of the company, the date, and all amounts are clearly visible;

 - Sale of (company) shares